raingo/TGIF-Release/data/README.md

 Sentences generated using the CNN-Finetune model.
 Use this file to reproduce results we reported in Table 4 of our CVPR 2016 paper (last row).

 ## eval.py
-Python script to evaluate performance in terms of BLUE, METEOR, ROUGE_L, and CIDEr.
+Python script to evaluate performance in terms of BLEU, METEOR, ROUGE_L, and CIDEr.
 See below for how to use this script to evaluate performance of your own generated sentences.

 ## ./splits
 Contains train/test splits used in our CVPR 2016 paper.
 We include one sentence per GIF for training split, three sentence per GIF for test split.